 This moment comes amid an evolving federal policy landscape.
 In 2024, FERC finalized Order No. 1920, directing transmission providers to develop long-term regional transmission plans over at least a 20-year planning horizon.
-The rule also requires planners to assess seven transmission benefits, including savings from reduced congestion and mitigation of extreme weather, and to consider a broader set of future planning scenarios.
+The rule also requires planners to assess seven transmission benefits, including savings from reduced congestion and This country has built significant high-voltage transmission in the past and can do so again by addressing the problems with the current paradigms for planning, paying, and permitting.

+mitigation of extreme weather, and to consider a broader set of future planning scenarios.
 The rule is yet young, however, as transmission providers received extensions on their deadlines to comply with the rule.
 Nevertheless, transmission providers do not have to wait for formal compliance to begin implementing the best practices set forth in the rule, and many have begun doing so, including MISO in its tranches of LRTP.